lumeland/blog/posts/lume-3.md

 The `tailwindcss` plugin was upgraded to use
 [Tailwind 4](https://tailwindcss.com/blog/tailwindcss-v4).
-The new version is faster than v3 and no longer needs postcss to work.
+The new version is faster than v3 and no longer needs Postcss to work.
 There are many changes in the configuration (especially the CSS-first configuration) so take a look at the [upgrade guide](https://tailwindcss.com/docs/upgrade-guide) if you want to upgrade your projects from v3 to v4.